 Furthermore, U.S. financial markets have entered uncharted waters regarding the low bond yields available to investors.
 For those presently reaching retirement, this leads to an important concern about sustainable retirement spending.
 Retirement costs have risen dramatically relative to the past, and retirees will struggle to find suitable strategies in an investments-only world.
 With bonds, low interest rates mean bond portfolios will generate less income and will leave investors more exposed to capital losses should interest rates rise.
 This can increase exposure to sequence risk as retirees must rely more on capital gains to support spending from an investment portfolio.
-The lifetime sequence-of-return risk problem is larger for those approaching retirement at the present.
+The lifetime sequenceof-return risk problem is larger for those approaching retirement at the present.

-We seek to quantify the lifetime impact of sequence-risk using capital market assumptions more reflective of today's market environment.
-This will highlight the concept of the fragile decade facing investors in the years just before and after retiring.
-We then describe an innovative solution for retirees to manage sequencerisk by pooling their market risk and longevity risk through a contingent deferred annuity that provides the traditional risk pooling benefits of an annuity with a much smaller "annuity footprint," helping to overcome many of the traditional obstacles to annuity use.
+We describe an innovative solution for retirees to manage sequence risk by pooling their market risk and longevity risk through a contingent deferred annuity that provides the traditional risk pooling benefits of an annuity with a much smaller "annuity footprint," helping to overcome many of the traditional obstacles to annuity use.